lakshitadodeja/Machine_Learning_Team_7/index.md

 The performance metrics on the validation data are given below:

-**Pls include the t-SNE + Tf-Idf tables for GMM and Kmeans here**

-* **t-SNE + BERT encoding**

-Similar to the PCA based analysis on BERT encodings, only the CLS token's encoding (768-dimensional) is considered in this analysis.
-The results are

-**Pls include the t-SNE + Tf-Idf tables for GMM and Kmeans here**

 <table>
 <tr><th> a. t-SNE + Tf-Idf Balanced dataset GMM </th><th> b. t-SNE + Tf-Idf Balanced dataset Kmeans  </th></tr>
 <tr><td>